Best Ways to Import Data Into R Language

 Accessing Data in R Library

-Many of the R libraries including CAR library contain data sets.
-For example to access the Duncan data frame from the CAR library in R type the following command on R Console
+Many of the R libraries, including the CAR library, contain data sets.
+For example, to access the Duncan data frame from the CAR library in R, type the following command on R Console

 library(car)